Matt Duffy Player Props: Royals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is 10th in the league with a collective 9.1 strikeouts per nine innings.
+- The pitching staff for the Phillies has a collective 9.1 K/9, the 10th-best in the league.

-- The Phillies' 4.01 team ERA ranks 11th among all MLB pitching staffs.
+- The Phillies' 4.03 team ERA ranks 11th across all MLB pitching staffs.

-- The lefty's most recent time out came on Sunday against the Pittsburgh Pirates, when he threw five scoreless innings without giving up a hit.
+- The right-hander's most recent time out was on Monday against the Miami Marlins, when he went 6 2/3 innings, surrendering two earned runs while giving up six hits.

-- In nine games this season, the 26-year-old has amassed an ERA of 2.66, with 7.8 strikeouts per nine innings.
-Opponents are batting .202 against him.

 © 2023 Data Skrive.
 All rights reserved.